 Substituting this and \eqref{pressure}, \eqref{force1}, \eqref{bN} in \eqref{aux372} gives the \emph{shape equation}

-with some $p_0=\mbox{const}$.
-The $-\rho \bu^T\bH \bu$ term on the left hand side can be interpreted as a normal component centrifugal force generated by the material flow along a curved trajectory.
+with some $p_0=\mbox{const}$ {and tangential velocity $\bu$}. {At equilibrium}, the term $\rho \bu^T \bH \bu$ on the left-hand side can be interpreted as the normal component of a centrifugal force generated by the material flow along a curved trajectory.
 This interpretation becomes evident when we restrict to axisymmetric shapes below.
-Therefore the shape equation \eqref{ShapeEq} represents the balance between the normal component of the centrifugal force, effective membrane tension $( p_0+\frac\rho2|\bu|^2) \kappa$, bending force, and osmotic pressure $p^{\rm ext}$.
-In turn, the effective membrane tension splits into the `static' $ p_0\kappa$ and `dynamic' $\frac\rho2|\bu|^2\kappa$ ones.
+Therefore, the shape equation {\eqref{reaction2}} represents the balance between the normal component of the centrifugal force, the effective membrane tension $(p_0+\frac{\rho}{2}|\bu|^2)\kappa$, the bending force, and the osmotic pressure $p^{\rm ext}$.
+In turn, the effective membrane tension can be split into the 'static' term $p_0\kappa$ and the 'dynamic' term $\frac{\rho}{2}|\bu|^2\kappa$.